google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part2.md

 of the stream if necessary.
 The response's Content-Type header should say what type of data it is, but since it may be missing or wrong,
 [MIME Type sniffing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types)
 is done here.
-This is a “tricky business” as commented in [the source code](https://cs.chromium.org/chromium/src/net/base/mime_sniffer.cc?sq=package:chromium&dr=CS&l=5)
+This is a "tricky business" as commented in [the source code](https://cs.chromium.org/chromium/src/net/base/mime_sniffer.cc?sq=package:chromium&dr=CS&l=5).
-.
 You can read the comment to see how different browsers treat content-type/payload pairs.

 <div class="clearfix"></div>